modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 ### Guess value prioritization

 In full Modelica, there is a priority associated with the effective modifier for a variable's `start` attribute.
-Details of how the priority is determined are outside the scope of Flat Modelica specification, but Flat Modelica needs a way to directly express a variable's guess value priority as a number (computed based on the full Modelica definition of priority).
+Details of how the priority is determined are outside the scope of Base Modelica specification, but Base Modelica needs a way to directly express a variable's guess value priority as a number (computed based on the full Modelica definition of priority).

-The basic Flat Modelica way of expressing a variable's guess value priority take the form of a special kind of initial equation:
+The basic Base Modelica way of expressing a variable's guess value priority take the form of a special kind of initial equation:
 ```
 initial equation
   prioritize('x', 2); /* The guess value priority of 'x' is 2. */